xiaomiyao/TCPChatApp/README.md

 3. **Transmission** 🚀

    - The encrypted message is sent from the client to the server using the `NetworkHelper`.
-   - The server decrypts, deserializes, processes, logs, and (if appropriate) broadcasts the message to other clients while sending a response for registration or login requests.
-   - For login requests, the server response includes the current online users list.
+   - On the server side, the `MessageProcessor` is used for all encryption/decryption, and the response (including updated online users list for login) is sent back accordingly.

 4. **Display (Client)** 👀
    - Clients decrypt received messages.